Edited presentation to Executive Policy Committee with respect to taxation and the 2020-2023 budget review

 Obviously one major lever is what Mayor and Council choose to invest in the Winnipeg Police Service.
 The police budget has grown exponentially in this same last decade to now take up a 1/3 of revenues.
 I am not here to point fingers.
 The WPS presents its case from their perspective, the tools that they have or feel they need, to play their role.
 By and large, the electorate remains convinced that this is the best approach to crime despite the endless research to the contrary.
 Successive Mayors and Councils have largely agreed through providing this investment.
 I am here to make the point that just like with climate change, we really do need to stop kicking the poverty can down the road.

-While I appreciate that Community Services did its best to spread out the harm caused by a mere .5% increase which is actually a cut when inflation is factored in, through all wards, people who are experiencing poverty will obviously be hit hardest.
+While I appreciate that Community Services, for example, did its best to spread out the harm caused by a mere .5% increase which is actually a cut when inflation is factored in, through all wards, people who are experiencing poverty will obviously be hit hardest.
 They have the least ability and resources to pay for services privately that could and should be provided through public funds.

 Cuts and closures to pools, arenas, community centres and libraries will exacerbate poverty driven crime.
 Around the world, inclusive societies that support community are also the safest ones.
 When people feel they have a stake in their community, they are more likely to engage positively.

 As I said, I am hoping that discussions will continue past today and can be productive and solution focused.
-To that end, I am here to offer assistance for the argument that we do need to raise taxes beyond what was promised in the last election.
+To that end, I am here to offer SPCW assistance in public engagement and education.

-I have included some tables below to support my points but I won’t go into them now.
-I will be saving that for EPC tomorrow night.
-My main point is that we can access the necessary funds to do what is needed to ensure Winnipeg is a city that meets the needs, though maybe not all the ‘wants’, of everyone.
-We would want to see a tax rebate for lower income homes though.
+We can access the necessary funds to do what is needed to ensure Winnipeg is a city that meets the needs, though maybe not all the ‘wants’, of everyone.
 Those of us who can afford to pay more need to as we all benefit when everyone feels the full benefit of being in a sustainable, just, equitable and caring community.

 Also check out the following maps: